 - Mobile app: LifeWorks (Username: asea; Password: eap)

-Benefit Coverage: Benefits for treatment of COVID-19 will be treated like any infectious disease or illness.
+Benefit Coverage: Benefits for treatment of COVID-19 will be treated like any infectious disease or illness although there are some temporary benefit plan changes for COVID-19 testing and in-patient hospitalizations.
+Click here to learn more.
 As new information is received, we will provide updates.

 Where can you find more information about COVID-19: You may find more information on Centers for Disease Control’s (CDC) website, or the Alaska Department of Health and Social Service’s (DHSS) website where you can also subscribe for DHSS alerts and updates via email or text.
 Click here for information from Aetna.